pasin-buakhaw/DarthMouthStudentSimulator/README.md

-# Student Life Analysis Pipeline
+# LLM Agent-Based Simulation of Student Activities and Mental Health Using Smartphone Sensing Data

 A modular pipeline for analyzing student life data using Large Language Models (LLMs).
 This project aggregates student behavioral data and generates insightful weekly summaries using OpenAI and Anthropic APIs.